sdavidsson90/bike_crash/README.md

 # bike_crash

-This is a data analytics project on bike crashes (with cars) in Chapel Hill, North Carolina.
+This is a data analytics project on bike crashes (with cars) in North Carolina.
 Data was recorded between 2007-2019.

 [1] Original source is:
 Description: Bicyclist and pedestrian crashes that occurred in North Carolina between years 2007 through 2019